Naga, Camarines Sur: Health care

-NICC Doctors Hospital (Naga Imaging Center Cooperative Doctors Hospital, commonly “NICC”) is one of the leading private tertiary hospitals in Naga City, Camarines Sur, and a major component of the health care landscape of the Bicol Region.
+NICC Doctors Hospital (Naga Imaging Center Cooperative Doctors Hospital, commonly known as “NICC”) is one of the leading private tertiary hospitals in Naga City, Camarines Sur, and a major component of the health care landscape of the Bicol Region.
 Strategically located along Roxas Avenue, Diversion Road, Barangay Triangulo, the Level-II hospital has a capacity of 156 beds and serves as a modern referral center for patients in Naga City as well as neighboring provinces across the region.

 The Plaza Medica houses the Naga Endocrine Laboratory (also called the Endolab), a modern hormone laboratory and facility.

 Bicol Access Health Centrum is another large hospital located in the city.
 It houses the Regional Disease Research Center, the first and only in the region.

 Several secondary and tertiary hospitals can be found in the city.

 Waste management and disposal

 Solid waste

 The main pollutants in the city come in the form of solid waste generated daily.
 Generally, these wastes come from various sources: residential, commercial, industrial, and institutional.

 Naga generates approximately 85.8 tons of waste per year, based on the latest 2009 estimates, where agricultural waste makes up a little more than one-fourth (26%) of the total volume.
 Food waste makes up a slightly smaller share, at 23%.
 Paper-based materials compose 12%, while other categories contribute smaller percentages.

 Solid wastes are disposed of and collected via the city's garbage trucks, which traverse ten routes on a daily basis.
 Collected wastes are then dumped at the new sanitary landfill in Barangay San Isidro, where they are segregated according to type of waste, and whether biodegradable or non-biodegradable.